 This community phase is characteristic of a post-disturbance, early seral community phase.
-Indian ricegrass and needleandthread and other perennial bunchgrasses dominate.
-Sprouting shrubs such as Douglas' rabbitbrush, spiny hopsage, and shadscale may increase.
+Indian ricegrass and Thurber's needlegrass and other perennial bunchgrasses dominate.
+Sprouting shrubs such as Douglas' rabbitbrush and shadscale may increase.
 Black sagebrush could still be present in unburned patches.
 Forbs may increase post-fire but will likely return to pre-burn levels within a few years.
 Galleta will generally increase following fire, but may decrease in below-average years of precipitation.
-Sandberg bluegrass may also increase.

 Black sagebrush increases in the absence of disturbance.
 Decadent sagebrush dominates the overstory and the deep-rooted perennial bunchgrasses in the understory are reduced either from competition with shrubs and/or herbivory.
-Sandberg bluegrass and/or galleta may increase in the understory and become the dominant grass on the site.
-Scattered Utah juniper may be present on the site.
+Sandberg's bluegrass and/or galleta may increase in the understory and become the dominant grass on the site.

 A low severity fire would decrease the overstory of sagebrush and allow for the understory perennial grasses to increase.
 Fires are typically low severity resulting in a mosaic pattern due to low fuel loads.
-A fire, following an unusually wet spring facilitating an increase in fine fuels, may be more severe and reduce sagebrush cover to trace amounts.
+A fire following an unusually wet spring facilitating an increase in fine fuels may be more severe and reduce sagebrush cover to trace amounts.